v-Star55/project-management-site/README.md

 ## 📄 License

-This project is private and not currently licensed for public distribution.
+This project is private and not currently licensed for public distribution
-]]>